testground/testground/ROADMAP.md

 - tcpdump'ing features - [Issue #1384](https://github.com/testground/testground/issues/1384)

-## 7. Testground covers every /essential/ combinations of languages and libraries required by its users
+## 7. Testground covers every /essential/combination of languages and libraries required by its users

 **Why:** Drive adoptions outside of Protocol Labs.

-### We support the main language needed by our users
+### We support the primary languages needed by our users

 - Provide a simple matrix about which languages and builders are supported and how
     - example: go support = great, nodejs support = deprecated, python support = non existent